vaadin/vaadin-grid/webcomponent/README.txt

 This is the project WebComponents for Vaadin R&D with GWT 2.7.0 + WebComponents.

-- Assuming you have installed maven, compile and install it just running:
+- Assuming you have installed maven, compile and package it just running:
-$ mvn clean install
+$ mvn clean package

+- To generate JsInterop interfaces, run
+$ mvn compile -Pgenerate

 - Run it in development mode:
 $ mvn gwt:run